somatonic/Pollino/README.md

 - pollino_poll
 - pollino_answer

-Pollino will also create the a page "PollinoPolls" in the root of you site using the "pollino_polls" template.
+Pollino will also create the a page "PollinoPolls" in the root of your site using the "pollino_polls" template.

 Add the css that comes with the module ```pollino.css``` to your site.